The Wolf and the Seven Young Goats

 "The Wolf and the Seven Young Goats" (Der Wolf und die sieben jungen Geißlein) is a fairy tale collected by the Brothers Grimm and published in Grimm's Fairy Tales (KHM 5).
-It is of Aarne-Thompson type 123.
+It is of Aarne-Thompson type 123 "The Wolf and the Kids".

-The tale has obvious resemblance to "The Three Little Pigs" and other type 124 folktales.
-The rescue of the kids from the wolf's belly and his punishment by filling him with stones can also been compared to the rescue and revenge of Little Red Cap against the wolf (Aarne-Thompson type 333).

 Origin

 The story was published by the Brothers Grimm in the first edition of Kinder- und Hausmärchen in 1812.
 Their source was the Hassenpflug family from Hanau.
-A similar tale, The wolf and the kids, has been told in the Middle East and parts of Europe, and probably originated in the first century.
+A similar tale, "The Wolf and the Kids", has been told in the Middle East and parts of Europe, and probably originated in the first century.